Home » Recipe Index » Desserts

 baked angel food cake from scratch

-• Top with fresh berries and whipped cream before serving for a fresh and bright dessert option.
+• I top my cake with fresh blueberries and whipped cream before serving for a bright dessert option that’s perfect for spring or summer.

-• Create a simple citrus glaze out of powdered sugar and freshly squeezed lemon or orange juice.
-Drizzle it on top of the cake once it’s cooled to add a burst of zesty flavor!
+• When I want a burst of zesty flavor, I’ll make a simple citrus glaze out of powdered sugar and freshly squeezed lemon or orange juice to drizzle on top of my cake once it’s cooled.

-Easy Angel Food Cake Recipe Tips and Tricks
+What to Serve with this Easy Angel Food Cake Recipe

 a slice of easy angel food cake recipe